rust-lang/rust-forge/triage-procedure.md

  - [S-waiting-on-bors] - Currently approved, waiting to merge.
  - [S-waiting-on-crater] - Waiting to see what the impact the PR will have on the ecosystem
  - [S-waiting-on-bikeshed] - Waiting on the consensus over a minor detail
+ - [S-waiting-on-perf] - Waiting on the results of a perf run
  - [S-blocked] - Waiting for another PR to be merged or for discussion to be resolved
  - [S-blocked-closed] - Closed because resolving the block is expected to take a long time
  - [S-inactive-closed] - Closed due to inactivity.